Midnightific/creator-docs/content/en-us/education/support/creating-bundled-installers.md

    <img src="../../assets/education/legacy/showVersions.png" />

    <Alert severity="info">
-       If you have multiple versions, you'll have both Roblox Studio and Client.
-To find which one includes the executable, open the folders and check for either RobloxStudio.exe or RobloxPlayerLauncher.exe.
+       If you see multiple folders, one will contain RobloxStudio.exe and another will contain RobloxPlayerLauncher.exe.
+Choose the folder according to the installer you want to create.
    </Alert>

 4. In the Command Prompt, go to the location of the Roblox executable to use by